Faial Island: Settlement by the Flemish following Josse van Huerter (late 1400s)

+Iberian settlers face privateers (late 1500s)

 In 1583, as part of the Spanish occupation of the Azores (which began with a landing party on Terceira), a Spanish fleet was sent to Faial.
 During the expeditionary assault, a body of armed men landed at Pasteleiro and engaged the defenders.
 Although reinforced by French troops, the garrison was unable to fend off the invaders.
 During the Iberian Union of Portugal and Spain, the island was frequently attacked by British and French pirates.
 Raiding parties from the Earl of Cumberland (George Clifford) and Earl of Essex (Robert Devereaux) attacked the defenseless populations between 1589 and 1597.
 This was partly due to the influx of Spaniards to the islands, as opportunities for Iberian businessmen improved.
 The privateers robbed the inhabitants and burned what they left behind, not differentiating between Portuguese and Spanish people or properties.
-To protect themselves, the Faialense built a large number of fortresses; in the 18th century there were more than 20.
+To protect themselves, the Faialense built a large number of fortresses; in the 18th century, there were more than 20.
 Meanwhile, offshore from Faial, on 22/23 June 1594, in what became known as the Battle of Faial Island or the action of Faial, three ships of the Earl of Cumberland attacked the 2,000-ton Portuguese carrack Cinco Chagas, which historians believe to be the richest treasure ship ever to sail from the East Indies, firing and sinking the ship immediately off the island with all hands and all cargo lost.